Phenylglyoxylate dehydrogenase (acylating)

-The three substrates of this enzyme are phenylglyoxylate, NAD^{+}, and CoA-SH, whereas its 3 products are benzoyl-S-CoA, CO_{2}, and NADH.
+The three substrates of this enzyme are phenylglyoxylic aicd, coenzyme A, and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are benzoyl-CoA, carbon dioxide, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is phenylglyoxylate:NAD+ oxidoreductase.
 It has 3 cofactors: FAD, Thiamin diphosphate, and Iron-sulfur.